As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 - Simple Consulting Proposals

-What Is a Consulting Proposal Template?
+What Is a Business Proposal?

-A consulting proposal is a document sent to a potential client that acts as a sales pitch.
+A business proposal is a document sent to a potential client that acts as a sales pitch.
 It outlines how the consultant would handle a specific project.
 It is also a marketing document that shows why the consultant’s experience and skills make him or her the best fit for the job.

 A consultant may submit a proposal after being briefed by a prospective client on project requirements.
 Or the submission may be in response to a formal Request for Proposals (RFP).